venkat17005/Food-Delivery-Platform-Performance-Analysis/README.md

 # Food Delivery Platform Performance Analysis

-## Project Overview
+## About This Project

-This project analyzes food delivery platform performance using Microsoft Excel.
+I built this project in Excel to analyze the performance of a food delivery platform using data from 2024 and 2025.

-The main goal was to take raw food delivery business data, perform data quality checks, analyze important business metrics, and build a dashboard that can help understand sales, orders, delivery performance, customer satisfaction, promotions, and location-level performance.

-The project follows a practical Data Analyst workflow:

-**Raw Data → Data Quality Check → Analysis → Dashboard → Insights → Recommendations**
+I started with the raw dataset and worked through the analysis step by step.
+First, I checked the data and created a few validation checks.
+Then I used Power Query, PivotTables, formulas, and charts to look at sales, orders, cities, delivery performance, promotions, customer satisfaction, weekends, and festivals.

+The final part of the project was creating a dashboard and turning the analysis into some business observations and recommendations.

 ---

-## Business Problem

-A food delivery platform generates a large amount of business data, but raw data alone does not show where the business is performing well or where improvements are needed.

-This analysis focuses on questions such as:

-* How are orders and sales changing over time?
+## What I Wanted to Find

+While working on the project, I mainly wanted to answer questions like:

-* Is the business growing year over year?
+* Is the business growing from 2024 to 2025?
+* Which cities are doing better?
-* Which cities generate the most orders and sales?
+* Which restaurants, cuisines, and categories perform well?
-* How well are deliveries performing?
-* Do promotional and non-promotional orders differ in value?
+* Are deliveries usually early, on time, or late?
+* Do promotions actually make a noticeable difference?
-* What is the relationship between customer ratings and satisfaction?
+* What happens to customer satisfaction at different ratings?
-* How does business performance differ between weekdays and weekends?
+* How much business comes from weekends?
-* How much business comes from festival periods?
+* How much business comes from festivals?
-* What areas could be considered for future improvement?

 ---

-## Project Objective

-The main objective of this project is to analyze food delivery platform performance and identify opportunities to improve:

-* Sales growth
-* Order performance
-* Delivery operations
-* Customer experience
-* Promotional effectiveness
-* Location-level performance

-The project also demonstrates how Excel can be used to follow a complete Data Analyst workflow from raw data to business recommendations.

----

 ## Dataset

-The dataset contains food delivery business data for **2024 and 2025**.
+The dataset contains food delivery records for **2024 and 2025**.

-The data includes information related to:
+Some of the main columns are:

-* Date and time period
+* Date
-* Restaurants
+* Restaurant
-* Cities
+* City
-* Cuisine types
+* Cuisine Type
-* Restaurant categories
+* Category
 * Weather
-* Customer ratings
+* Rating
-* Customer satisfaction
+* Customer Satisfaction
 * Orders
 * Sales
 * Commission
 * Net Sales
-* Delivery times
+* Delivery Time
-* Promotions
-* Weekends
-* Festivals
-* Packaging charges

-### Cities included

-* Bangalore
-* Chennai
-* Delhi
-* Hyderabad
+* Promotion
-* Mumbai
+* Weekend
-* Pune
+* Festival

+The cities included are:

+**Bangalore, Chennai, Delhi, Hyderabad, Mumbai, and Pune.**

 ---

-## Tools Used
+## Tools I Used

-* **Microsoft Excel**
-* **Power Query**
-* **PivotTables**
+* Microsoft Excel
-* **PivotCharts**
+* Power Query
-* **Excel formulas**
+* PivotTables
-* **Data quality checks**
+* PivotCharts
-* **Dashboard creation**
+* Excel formulas

 ---

 ## Data Quality Checks

-Before starting the analysis, the data was checked for consistency and validity.
+Before starting the main analysis, I checked whether the data was consistent enough to use.

-The checks included:
+Some of the checks I performed were:

-* Date range validation
+* Checked the date range
-* City validation
-* Numeric field validation
-* Binary field validation
-* Delivery time validation
+* Checked numeric columns
+* Checked the 0/1 fields
+* Checked delivery times
-* Delivery delay calculation
+* Calculated delivery delay
-* Net Sales consistency
+* Checked Net Sales
-* Commission consistency
+* Checked Commission
-* Promotion indicators
-* Weekend indicators
-* Festival indicators
-* Packaging charge indicators
-* 24x7 indicators

-### Important checks
+* Checked promotion, weekend, and festival fields

 The dataset covers:

 **01-Jan-2024 to 31-Dec-2025**

-Net Sales was validated using:
+I also checked Net Sales using:

-**Net Sales = Sales − Commission**
+**Net Sales = Sales - Commission**

-The overall totals were:
+The overall totals I got were:

 | KPI              |          Value |
 | ---------------- | -------------: |